Quantum statistical functions: Main results

 \subsection{Statistical functions for quantum systems}

-Our central idea is to define quantum statistical functions as the inner product between a purified state of interest and the purified state after applying the generalized operator-valued function of exponential operator(s), which is also interpreted as the expectation value of the generalized operator-valued function of exponential operator(s) in a purified state of interest.
+We define quantum statistical functions as the inner product between a purified state $\ket{\Psi}$ of interest $\rho$ and the purified state obtained by applying an operator-valued function; equivalently, as the expectation value of that function in $\ket{\Psi}$.